island-is/handbook/docs/api-design-guide/implementation/documentation.md

 to make your markdown documents searchable and more accessible.

 When documenting with markdown try to keep text lines no longer than 80 characters for easier reading when markdown documents are read from text editors.
 Editors often support showing you the 80 line character limit.
 For example, in VS Code, you can add `"editor.rulers": [80]` to your preferences -> settings to make it show this limit.

 ## Write examples
 The quickest way for a consumer to learn from documentation is from example codes.
-You should figure out, which programming languages are mostly used by the API consumers and give examples for those languages.
+You should figure out which programming languages are mostly used by the API consumers and give examples for those languages.

 Consider creating a **Getting Started** document where you can describe